 As a result of our efforts to date, the percentage of managerial positions held by women has been steadily increasing every year.

-Meanwhile, as the percentage of manager level women remains comparatively low, we are implementing Women's Career Support Training targeting female employees who are candidates for managerial positions, with the aim of helping them acquire the skills and mindset necessary for promotion to decision-making positions and to nurture their development.
+Meanwhile, as the percentage of manager level women remains comparatively low, we are implementing Women's Career the skills and mindset necessary for promotion to decision-making positions and to nurture their development.